-I kept hoping September would be hot and I’d get to do a little more swimming in the lake, especially since I got some wild swim shoes or water shoes or whatever they’re called!
-I waited and waited for them and now it’s cool.
+I kept hoping September would be hot and I’d get to do a little more swimming in the lake, especially since I got some wild water shoes (below.)
+I waited and waited for them and now it’s September cool.
 There’s no denying fall is in the air, and right on time this year and I’m already thinking about pears and apples.
 In the meantime, though, I’m pulling out one last summer hurrah.
 I’m breaking out with this Strawberry Dream Cake.

 See, my son’s girlfriend couldn’t stop raving about a strawberry cake she’d had at a shower and then she found a picture that she thought looked like it.
 And so we ran right out and got strawberries.
 It was a couple of days though before I actually got to the Strawberry Dream Cake, but oh was it good and worth the wait.

 About Strawberry Dream Cake:

 The cake we based my Strawberry Dream Cake on is this, Southern Living Strawberry Dream Cake.
 As you can see, mine looks (and is) a bit different, and I’ll explain why as we go.
 But first, let me tell you a little more about the cake.
 I’m gonna give you a lot of detail (fair warning) but the cake’s really pretty easy – there’s just a bit to know to pull this off successfully.

 What we have here are two layers of a somewhat sturdy cake.
 It has to be a little sturdy or the top layer won’t properly perch on the layer of strawberries and filling in the center of the cake.
 The cake’s almost like a pound cake; just a little lighter and is quite moist and lightly scented with vanilla and almond extracts.